Listen to This Article:

 What Qualifications Do You Need to Become a Baker?

 Like all of the culinary arts, there are no industry-wide requirements to become a baker.
-Some individual bakeries may require a baking and pastry education.
+Some bakeries may require their incoming employees to have a baking and pastry education.
 Others will only hire those with a certain amount of experience.

 In any new position, there is an element of training, so you can learn the recipes and procedures unique to that employer.
-But bringing universal skills – like food safety and sanitation, baking math, the foundations of bread, and frosting/piping – with you to the job can make you a more attractive candidate.
+But bringing a solid foundation of key skills, like food safety, baking fundamentals, and some specialty skills, like piping, with you to the job can make you a more attractive candidate.

 How Long Does It Take to Become a Baker?

 Everyone’s path to the role of baker will look a little different.
-Some find that it can take several years to get out of the “apprentice” or assistant stage and into the position of a baker.
+You can get a degree or diploma in baking and pastry arts in as little as 60 weeks.
+If you’re trying to gain professional experience on the job, some find that it can take several years to get out of the “apprentice” or assistant stage and into the position of a baker.

 Are You Ready to Rise to the Challenge?